samposm/git-guide/3-cloning-public-repositories.md

 git clone user@host:relative/path/to/repo/
 ```

-By cloning you only get the files up to the latest commit.
+By cloning, you only get the files up to the latest commit.
 If the source
 directory contained untracked, unstaged, or staged but uncommitted work, the
 clone will not get those.
 (See the next chapter for what untracked,
 staged/unstaged and committed mean.)

-[This section][2] in [Pro Git][3] tells more about different protocols
+[This section][2] in [Pro Git][3] tells more about the different protocols
 over which git can clone.

 [2]: https://git-scm.com/book/tr/v2/Git-on-the-Server-The-Protocols